math-comp/math-comp/INSTALL.md

 files.
 Each package defines a distribution and compilation unit.

-Packages can be compiled using the traditional make utility or the more recent OPAM one.
+Packages can be compiled using the traditional make utility or the more recent OPAM one (version 2).
 The released and current dev versions are also available as OPAM packages.

 ## Compilation and installation of released and current dev version with OPAM
-If you just installed OPAM you may have to do the following.
+If you just installed OPAM version 2 you may have to do the following.
 You may also want to read [OPAM user manual](https://opam.ocaml.org/doc/Usage.html) first.
 ```
+opam --version # should print 2.x.y
 opam init
 eval $(opam config env)
 ```